Eating Chickpeas (Chana) During Pregnancy

 Who doesn’t like chickpeas?
 It is a dish we all enjoy.
+Right from eating it as part of a meal or as a snack, this food is versatile and loved by most people.
 But when you enter your pregnancy, you might have to be careful about what you eat, chickpeas being one of them.
-Being conscious about your diet from the first to the third trimester is essential during pregnancy, but that does not mean chickpeas are a complete no-no. There are more benefits than drawbacks that make it a good food for any pregnant woman.
+Being conscious about your diet from the first to the third trimester is essential during pregnancy, but that does not mean chickpeas are a complete no-no. Moderation is key when it comes to eating chickpeas during pregnancy, in the first trimester and afterwards.
+There are more benefits than drawbacks that make it a good food for any pregnant woman.
 Read on to explore both the benefits and the side effects of eating chickpeas during pregnancy.

 Are Chickpeas Safe to Eat During Pregnancy?